wmo-im/wis2box-training/documentation/docs/practical-sessions/ingesting-data-for-publication.md

 ## Uploading data using the MinIO web interface

-In the previous exercises, you uploaded data to MinIO using the `wis2box data ingest` command.
-You can also upload data using the MinIO web interface.
+In the previous exercises, you uploaded data available on the wis2box-host to MinIO using the `wis2box data ingest` command.

+Next we will use the MinIO web interface, which allows you to download and upload data to MinIO using a web browser.

-!!! question "Exercise 5: upload data using the MinIO web interface"
+!!! question "Upload data using the MinIO web interface"

     Go to the MinIO web interface in your browser and browse to the `wis2box-incoming` bucket.
 You will see the file `aws-example.csv` you uploaded in the previous exercises.